mikelaughton2/weddingsite/django-wedding-website/README.md

 ## Installation

 This is developed for Python 3 and Django 2.2.
+It works with Django 4.1 as well.

 It's recommended that you setup a virtualenv before development.